 CARAS acknowledges the financial support of FACTOR, the Government of Canada, and Canada’s Private Radio Broadcasters.

-Funding Partners: The Province of Ontario and the City of Toronto.
+Funding Partners: The Province of Ontario and the City of Toronto and Radio Starmaker Fund

-The Canadian Academy of Recording Arts and Sciences/L’académie canadienne des arts et des sciences de l’enregistrement (CARAS) is a not-for-profit organization created to preserve and enhance the Canadian music industry and to contribute toward higher artistic and industry standards.
-2021 marks the 50th anniversary of the JUNO Awards, a national celebration of Canadian music.
-JUNO Week will take place in Toronto, ON.
-In honour of 50 years of music, CARAS will be launching exciting initiatives in the host city, and nationally across our country.
-These initiatives will align with CARAS’ mandate that is comprised of four key pillars: Educate through our music education charity MusiCounts programs and initiatives, Develop emerging artists through mentorship and development programs, Celebrate Canadian artists with year-round JUNO Awards showcasing, and Honour music industry icons through the Canadian Music Hall of Fame.
-For more information on the 50th Annual JUNO Awards or The Canadian Academy of Recording Arts and Sciences (CARAS) please visit www.junoawards.ca.
+The Canadian Academy of Recording Arts and Sciences (CARAS) is a not-for-profit organization created to preserve and enhance the Canadian music industry and promote higher artistic and industry standards.
+CARAS’ mandate is comprised of four key pillars: Educate through our music education charity, MusiCounts, programs and initiatives, Develop emerging artists through mentorship and development programs, Celebrate Canadian artists with year-round JUNO Awards showcasing, and Honour music industry icons through the Canadian Music Hall of Fame.
+In 2021 The JUNO Awards celebrated its 50th Anniversary, with a national celebration of Canadian music.
+For more information on the JUNO Awards or The Canadian Academy of Recording Arts and Sciences (CARAS) please visit www.junoawards.ca.

 Elyssa Macri, CARAS/The JUNO Awards, [email protected], 647.361.3181